rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 ### @copydoc

-Documentation for declarations in headers is expected to be clear and complete.
+Documentation for declarations in headers should be clear and complete.
-You can use the `@copydoc` tag to avoid duplicating the comment block for a function definition for example.
+You can use the `@copydoc` tag to avoid duplicating the comment block for a function definition.

 ```c++
   /**